Everything You Need to Know About Virtual Photography

-Even before the COVID-19 pandemic, buyer behaviors were trending toward preference to online purchasing.
+Even before the COVID-19 pandemic, buyer behaviors were trending toward a preference to online purchasing.
 Access to variety, price comparisons, cheaper shipping, and consumer reviews led the charge.

 Add to the increase in eCommerce transactions the fact that 75% of shoppers use photos to decide whether to buy.
 Using virtual photography ensures that images are crisp, clear, and connecting with buyers.